-- Use the drop-down lists to indicate the faculty/college/school and department proposing the course deletion.
+- Use the drop-down lists to indicate the faculty/college/school and department proposing the program modification.
 Indicate the program where there is no department (e.g., Canadian Studies, Environmental Design).
 The Université de Saint-Boniface is considered a faculty. - Provide the name of the program in the space provided, including the credential and discipline (e.g., B.Sc. in Agriculture; B.Sc. in Engineering (Civil); B.Sc.
-(Hons.) in Physics and Astronomy Astronomy (Option A)). - Changes Take Effect Use the drop-down list to select the next ensuing Fall Term and Year (normally) or to request a different term.
-Requests for exceptions may be noted manually on the form, in the first line of the next form field, in Section B.
+(Hons.) in Physics and Astronomy Astronomy (Option A)). - Changes Take Effect Use the drop-down list to select the next Fall Term (normally) or to request a different term.
+Requests for a different term may be indicated in the next form field, in Section B of the form.